osm2pgsql-dev/osm2pgsql/gazetteer/README.txt

 # You will need to make sure settings.php is configured to connect to your database
 # edit website/.htlib/settings.php

-7) Various 'special' words for searching - see file for details cat import_specialwords.sql | psql gazetteer
+9) Various 'special' words for searching - see file for details cat import_specialwords.sql | psql gazetteer

-8) Setup the website
+10) Setup the website
 cp website/* ~/public_html/
 # You will need to make sure settings.php is configured to connect to your database
 # edit website/.htlib/settings.php

+11) Updates
+# update the table 'import_status' to reflect the date of your planet dump file (you
+# might want to have a days overlap to ensure that no data is missed)
+# edit util.update.php to replace /home/twain with the location you wish to store your files
+./util.update.php --import-daily --import-all --index